-The Fresno/Bakersfield HSR Design/Build Corridor Program will invest \$1,640 million in year of expenditure dollars (YOE\$), creating an estimated 16,500 full time equivalent jobs over four years.
-Approximately 76% of these funds will go to design and construction of the infrastructure and track, creating an estimated 5,450 full time equivalent jobs over the period 2012 to 2015.
-The other roughly 24% of the funds will be spent in acquiring the necessary rights of way whose direct job creation will be much smaller, estimated at enough to round the total job creation to 5,500.
-The estimated peak of direct employment, around 2,500 FTE jobs, will occur in 2013.
+The Merced/Fresno Design/Build Corridor Program will invest \$932 million in year-of-expenditure dollars (YOE\$), creating an estimated 10,500 full time equivalent jobs over four years.
+Approximately 83% of these funds will go to design and construction of the infrastructure & track, creating an estimated 3,425 full time equivalent jobs over the period 2012 to 2015.
+The other roughly 17% of the funds will be spent in acquiring the necessary rights of way whose direct job creation will be much smaller, estimated at enough to round the direct job creation to 3,500.
+The estimated peak of direct employment, around 1,800 FTE jobs, will occur in 2013.

 The large majority of these direct jobs will be for construction in counties that are considered Economically Distressed Areas (EDAs), i.e. those counties which have had 24 sequential months of unemployment 1% or more higher than the national average, or in which the per capita income is 80% or less than the national average, both based on end of year 2008 data.
-The four EDAs within which the construction will take place and their July 2009 unemployment rates are the counties of Fresno (15%), Kings (14.5%), Tulare (15.3%), and Kern (14.4%).
-Additional workers will be drawn from the eight surrounding economically distressed counties in the Central Valley & Sierra Foothills with unemployment running at 12% or more in July 2009: Stanislaus (16.7%), San Joaquin (16.0%), Calaveras (14.2%), Tuolumne (12.7%), Sacramento (12%), San Benito (12.7%), Kings (14.5%), Tulare (15.3%), and Kern (14.4%).
-Workers may also be drawn from the high desert portions of adjacent San Bernardino County EDA (13.9%).
+The three EDAs within which the construction will take place and their July 2009 unemployment rates are the counties of Merced (17.6%), Madera (13.9%), Fresno (15%).
+Additional workers will be drawn from the nine surrounding economically distressed counties in the Central Valley & Sierra Foothills with unemployment running at 12% or more in July 2009: Stanislaus (16.7%), San Joaquin (16.0%), Calaveras (14.2%), Tuolumne (12.7%), Sacramento (12%), San Benito (12.7%), Kings (14.5%), Tulare (15.3%), and Kern (14.4%).

-The 5,500 direct design/construction jobs will also create an estimated further 11,000 jobs.
+The 3,500 direct design/construction jobs will also create an estimated further 7,000 jobs.
 Half will be with suppliers of materials, equipment, and services to the construction and related activities, spread across California, the West, and to a lesser extent the rest of the US, North America, and overseas.
 The other half of the job creation will be strongly focused on the Central Valley, on California, and in the Western US, created from the spending of the paychecks of those designing, building, and supplying the high-speed line.

-Ongoing operations jobs will begin to be created somewhat prior to the completion of enough high-speed infrastructure in addition to the Fresno-Bakersfield Corridor Program to test and safety-certify the first high-speed trainsets.
+Ongoing operations jobs will begin to be created somewhat prior to the completion of enough high-speed infrastructure in addition to the Merced-Fresno Corridor Program to test and safety-certify the first high-speed trainsets.
 This completion is expected in 2017 with additional sources of construction funding and timely selection and funding commitment for trainsets, core systems, and possibly operations and maintenance.
-Operations and maintenance hiring would likely begin for personnel to become the trainers and supervisors for the operational system in the 2016 time frame, and would ramp up as the testing intensified and as revenue service start in 2019/2020 approached.
+Operations and maintenance personnel hiring would likely begin for personnel to become the trainers for the operational system in the 2016 time frame, and would ramp up as the testing intensified, and as revenue service start in 2019/2020 approached.

-Operation of Phase 1 System service will create a strong economic stimulus from the improvements in transportation efficiency.
-Scaling from the estimates in the 2005 Statewide Program EIS/EIR (see Chapter 5) of an additional 450,000 jobs in year 2035 from the full system's operation, Phase 1 System operations could provide half to 2/3 of that jobs stimulus or 225,000 to 300,000 permanent jobs by 2035.
+Operation of Phase 1 service will create a strong economic stimulus from the improvements in transportation efficiency.
+Scaling from the estimates in the 2005 Statewide Program EIS/EIR (see Chapter 5) of an additional 450,000 jobs in year 2035 from the full system's operation, Phase 1 operations could provide half to 2/3 of that jobs stimulus or 225,000 to 300,000 permanent jobs by 2035.
 Around 4,000 of them would be from the operation and maintenance of the high-speed train itself, a smaller number of jobs would be created in the supply and service industry, and the great majority of new jobs would be in the broader economy.